Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 Testing can be viewed at [TESTING.md](https://github.com/susanmarie87/may-day-weather-report/TESTING.md)

 * **Plan**
 Initially, the original background chosen had a type of May Day style theme behind it with tons of lightning igniting the sky.
+However, this picture and background theme was changed in the middle of the project.
+It was too harsh visually and the weather app called for something that would be slightly more impressive, which led me to find the CSS parallax background.

 * **Implementation**
 .
-The background image was implemented
+The CSS parallax background image was adapted from (https://www.sliderrevolution.com/resources/css-animated-background/) and implemented into the style.css file.

 * **Test**
+The background was tested on multiple screen sizes and devices all of which presented properly and did not return any errors.
+There was however an issue with visual appeal.
+Due to the many colors in the background, it seemed as though all of the font colors would strain the eyes.

 * **Result**
+The visual problem was solved by removing the green trees in the background.
+This offset the clouds just enough so that the font did not get lost when it moved through the white backgroud.
+The green also impaired the font color presentation.
 * **Verdict**
+The background looked much better without the green trees behind the font but was still visually appealing to the user.

+* **Plan**
+The weather app needs to have a search box function where a user can input the location information and the app will return the exact data of the desired location.

 * **Implementation**
+Several methods were used in order to get this function to work properly.
+First, we set the
 * **Test**

 * **Result**

 * **Verdict**

-### Contact Form

 * **Plan**
+The weather app will have a feature that returns the high and low temperatures of the location.
 * **Implementation**

 * **Test**